-Built up a team to support continued regulatory programmes (CCPA, GDPR) as well as to establish our policy positions, developed the company's privacy strategy, and worked in support of its broader data, advertising, and marketing strategies.
-I developed our approach to reforming the online advertising ecosystem through participation in tech standards and discussions with regulators, and handled The Times's involvement in data and antitrust policy issues.
+Built up a team to support continued regulatory programmes (CCPA, GDPR) as well as to establish our policy positions, developed and implemented the company's privacy strategy as well as its algorithmic ethics policy, and worked in support of its broader data, advertising, and marketing strategies.
+I drove our approach to reforming the online advertising ecosystem through participation in tech standards and experimentation, and worked on The Times's involvement in data policy issues.
+Edited the W3C TAG's Privacy Principles.

-Started the data governance programme in what is a very data intensive organisation, and ran the GDPR compliance project.
-Began defining what the global data ecosystem should look like for free and independent media to thrive in it.
+Launched the data governance programme in what is a very data intensive organisation, and ran the GDPR compliance project.
+Began defining what the global data ecosystem should look like if independent media is to thrive in it.

-Brought scholarly publishing into the internet age with a full JS stack and much data crunching through ugly formats, with major publishers as clients.
+Brought scholarly publishing into the internet age based on great UX, machine learning, document semantics, and intensive data crunching through ugly formats, with major publishers as clients.
 Architected, built, and ran many critical components using JS, Node, CouchDB, Stripe, React, Redux, and many other moving parts.
 Everything running inside AWS with ZeroMQ and auto-scaling.

 Shipped the HTML5 specification (as well as a few others) and managed the W3C HTML world, trying to bring agility to standards.

-Founded and launched the Web Platform Tests project to define interoperability for the whole Web (current stats: 250k+ tests, 25k+ commits, 700+ contributors, deployed in CI at every major browser vendor).
+Founded and launched the Web Platform Tests project to define interoperability for the whole Web (current stats: 1.8+million tests, 50k+ commits, 2,700+ contributors, deployed in CI by every major browser vendor).

 Also launched the Web Incubator to open Web standards to a broader community.

-I managed teams, carried out research, development, prototyping, or handled standards strategy for numerous companies around the world, large and small: Samsung, Vodafone, Canon, Facebook, INRIA/ERCIM, SpinTank, Expway, IGEL, Ikivo.
+I carried out research, development, prototyping, or handled standards strategy for numerous companies around the world, large and small: Samsung, Vodafone, Canon, Facebook, INRIA/ERCIM, SpinTank, Expway, IGEL, Ikivo.

 In 2012 I was elected to the W3C Technical Architecture Group, a small group charged with stewardship of the Web’s architecture.

-Joost was high-quality, peer-based, legal TV.
+Joost was high-quality, P2P, legal TV.
 I worked building its rich UI and defining a widgets platform for third-parties to write extensions with.

 I worked on creating a binary XML format, on an XML Schema processor, many XML languages, standard efforts in multiple organisations, and SVG-based UI for embedded devices.